kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 # 4. Day 3 - Combinational and Sequential optimizations
 ## 4.1.
 Logic optimizations
-There two possible types of logic optimizations
+There following types of logic optimizations are some of the optimization techniques were discussed.
+* Combination logic optimizations
   * &emsp; Constant propogation
     * Direct optimization
   * &emsp; Boolean logic optimization
     * Karnaugh Map
     * Quine McKluskey

+* Sequrntioal logic optimizations
+  * &emsp; Constant propogation
+  * &emsp; Advanced optimizations [Not covered in labs]
+    * State optimization
+    * Retiming
+    * Sequential logic cloning (Floorplan aware synthesis)
 ### 4.1.1.
+Combinational logic optimizations
-Combinational Constant propogation
+#### 4.1.1.1.
+Constant propogation
 Constant Propagation is an optimization technique employed by synthesis tools to minimize hardware implementation. [source: https://www.fullchipdesign.com/verilog_synthesis_logic_digital_hardware.htm]
-A very nice example for constant propogation optimization is shown [here](https://www.fullchipdesign.com/verilog_synthesis_logic_digital_hardware.htm) where the author points out verilog parameters a nice example of conatant propogation optimization.
+A very nice example for constant propogation optimization is shown [here](https://www.fullchipdesign.com/verilog_synthesis_logic_digital_hardware.htm) where the author points out verilog parameters a nice example of constant propogation optimization.
 In the below example the author mentions that when the parameter ENABLE == 0, the complete // logic part gets optimized out by the synthesis tool and thus minimizing the hardware realized.

     module DUT (
         in1, in2, out1, out2);